 To develop an understanding of the diversity of scientific research in the context of the story of how researchers learned about the giant redwoods in Northwestern California.

 This lesson makes use of a book by the same name, The Wild Trees, written by Richard Preston.
-This book is one of the winners of the 2008 SB&F Prize for Excellence in Science Books (you can read about this prize at: Book Award).
+This book is one of the winners of the 2008 SB&F Prize for Excellence in Science Books.
 SB&F, Science Books & Films, is a project of the American Association for the Advancement of Science.

 In The Wild Trees, author Richard Preston introduces us to, at first, just a few intrepid adventurers, untrained in botany (or, for that matter, any science), who sought to both discover and climb the tallest coast redwoods in Northwestern California (the primary area in which this species is to be found).
 As their fascination with the venture grew, so did their desire to get advanced degrees in the plant sciences and to learn the ways of the biology of the trees—especially the astonishing new world of the temperate rain-forest canopy.
 From the 1970s onward, the techniques of tall-tree climbing—the rope systems, the tools, the tricks of the trade—are all here, carefully laid out in a historical study.
 This is less a history of science or a book purely about science (although we do learn a lot about canopy architecture, some of its denizens [the lichens that inhabit Sequoia sempervirens, for instance] and a bit of other biology) than it is a book about adventure.
 Preston tells a tale of adventurers 300 feet up, ofttimes tethered by a single, slender thread and about the characters who taught themselves to climb the trees and in the process conducted science of a very passionate and daring nature.